-Safer Sleep Week (14th-20th March) is The Lullaby Trust’s national awareness campaign targeting anyone looking after a young baby.
+Safer Sleep Week (usually held in March) is The Lullaby Trust’s national awareness campaign targeting anyone looking after a young baby.
 It aims to raise awareness of sudden infant death syndrome and the safer sleep advice that reduces the risk of it occurring.

 All a baby needs is a firm, flat sleep space that is clear of toys, bulky bedding and accessories and a simple blanket or baby sleep bag.